frolovao/frolovao/README.md

 # 👋 Hi there!
 I'm Oksana Frolova
-Aspiring Junior Data Scientist with a passion for turning data into actionable insights and building predictive models.
+Data Scientist with a passion for turning data into actionable insights and building predictive models.
 I love solving complex problems and continuously improving my skills in the field of data science.

 ---